tenko/gltools/README.rst

 Building
 ========

- * Python 2.6 or later and Cython 0.17.
+ * Python 2.7/3.x and Cython 0.17 or later.
  * The geotools_ library.
- * GLFW_ v3.0 (not released, must be build from repo)
+ * GLFW_ v3.0 (not released, must be build from GIT repo)
  * OpenGL headers

-The extension have only been build on the Linux platform.
+Prebuild installers are available on the pypi_ site for the Windows platform.

+Note that currently I can not find a way to install the required Cython 'pxd' files with distutils and this file has to be copied manually.

 Documentation
 =============